OfferUp Review: Is It Worth It to Sell Your Stuff?

 Alternatives to OfferUp

-You can even post on good old Craigslist just to make sure you’ve covered lots of different ways to get eyeballs on your items.
-(However, I’m not a huge fan of Craigslist anymore, just because it feels so scammy.
+If you have a lot of stuff to get rid of, I advise using OfferUp in tandem with other apps.
+You can even post on good old Craigslist to ensure you’ve covered many ways to get eyeballs on your items.
+(However, I’m not a huge fan of Craigslist anymore because it feels so scammy.
 These are great alternatives to Craigslist.)

 These are just a few apps and platforms you can use to help sell your stuff.
 Some are geared to certain items, like clothing or DVDs, while others are similar to OfferUp, where you can sell just about anything.